philipjc/old_philipjc/_posts/2015-08-02-JavaScript-Replacing-characters.markdown

 }
 {% endhighlight %}

-My initial thought was I'm dealing with an String and I will need to check each character in the String for its value.
+My initial thought was I'm dealing with a String and will need to check each character in the String for its value.
 This is where the Array Method .forEach would be handy, but forEach loops through an Array not a String?
-I will need to split this String up!.
+I will need to split this String up!
 Time for the String.split() method.
-String.split(); will do exactly as in sounds, split up a Sting.
-Also it return the new split String inside an Array.
+String.split() will do exactly as in sounds, split up a Sting, also it return the new split String inside an Array.
 Awesome!

 {%highlight js%}
 function DNAStrand(dna) {